illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

 ### Tutorial (Extra Credit)

-Since you came up with some fancy control scheme, the likes of which we may never have seen before, you must give us a tutorial.
+Since you came up with some fancy control scheme, the likes of which we may never have seen before, you can give us a tutorial.
 You can assume we know how to use the pointing device to access the start menu, but nothing else.

 1. Your tutorial must cover all of the plane controls.